Corjuem Fort: Location

 The Fort of Corjuem (Forte de Corjuem) is situated on an island with the same name in Bardez, to the east of the village of Aldona, from which it is separated by the Mapuçá River (a tributary of the Mandovi).
 It is one of the only two inland forts that are surviving that are made of pitted laterite.

 History

-The original occupiers of the island around the fort were the Bammons of Sancoale, but it was raided by Marathas (in the late 1600s) who later transferred control to Sawant-Bhonsle of Sawantwadi.
+Ferreira family of Corjuem, including famous composer and lawyer Adv.
+Carlos Ferreira, Adv.
+Jose Heliodoro Ferreira, Dr. Jose Filippe Alvares and Dr. Armando Ferreira Alvares.

 Under the Portuguese Viceroy Caetano de Mello e Castro, the control of the island came back under Portuguese India's administration.
 This fort built in 1705, by the Portuguese, as a defense against Maratha aggression, and was subsequently rebuilt and reinforced by them to boost up defenses along Panjim.

-In the eighteenth century, this fort successfully protected the Portuguese from the Bhonsles and the Ranes, who were camped just beyond the Mandovi River.
+In the eighteenth century, this fort successfully protected the Portuguese from rival kingdoms, who were camped just beyond the Mandovi River.